Nisargpatel20/Cali-Voice-Enabled-Virutal-Assistant/README.md

 ### About Cali :

 <!-- ![Cali Demo](https://) -->
-Cali is an AI personal voice assistant service built using Pychram.
+Cali is an AI personal voice assistant service built using Jupyter Notebook.
 It can understand human speech and perform basic task designed by the client.

 When the user specify the appropriate trigger words , The Cali gets activated and executes the user commands.